timber-constructions-mpa-uni-stuttgart/Reproducibility-2016-Holes_in_glulam_-_Orientation_and_design_of_internal_reinforcements/README.md

 The example presented in Section 5.1 can be calculated using the jupyter [notebook](examples/Design_Example_Paper.ipynb) present in the [example](examples/README.md) folder

+3. The figure 9c and 3b show the arrows representing the shear forces in the wrong direction.

 ### Citation:
 Bibtex citation:
 ```